 If your parcel isn’t time critical, our road-based services offer a cost-effective alternative and usually take 2-5 days to get to your recipient.
 With all of our international services, proof of delivery, signature and online tracking comes as standard.

 When sending documents internationally, you will need to give additional information about the contents of your parcel.
+The value declared is used by Customs and determines how much import duty the recipient will be charged.
 The good news is that documents can usually pass through Customs immediately and aren’t subject to further scrutiny.

 What should you avoid sending?